Skip to content

 sync: true

-console.log(`File stored with hash: ${fileResult.item_hash}`);
+console.log(`File stored with hash: ${fileResult.item_hash}`)

 Downloading Files